What is a COLA?

 What is a covered outdoor learning area?

-A covered outdoor learning area (COLA) is a permanent roofed structure built on school grounds to provide weather protection for sport, learning, assembly, and play.
-COLAs use steel framing with either metal cladding or PVC fabric membrane roofing, and they are engineered to local wind and weather standards.
-The term is used across Australian schools to describe any large covered space that supports outdoor programming.
+A covered outdoor learning area (COLA) is a permanent roofed structure on Australian school grounds that provides weather protection for sport, learning, assembly, and play.
+COLAs use steel framing with metal cladding or PVC fabric membrane roofing, are engineered to local wind and weather standards, and typically span 10 to 50-plus metres.

-The term gained prominence in Australia following the Rudd Government's Building the Education Revolution (BER) program in 2008-2009, which funded infrastructure upgrades at schools nationally.
-Before BER, these structures existed but lacked a standard name.
-Today, "COLA" is the accepted shorthand across NSW and most other states and territories.
-COLAs range from 10 metres to over 50 metres in span and serve purposes including basketball and netball courts, outdoor dining, assembly areas, walkways, bus shelters, and exam spaces.
-A COLA is defined by how the space performs.
-The same structure might be called a "sports court cover" by a builder and a "COLA" by a school, because the label follows the function.
+Origin of the term The term gained prominence following the Rudd Government's Building the Education Revolution (BER) program in 2008 and 2009, which funded infrastructure upgrades at schools nationally.
+These structures existed before BER but lacked a standard name.
+Today, "COLA" is the accepted shorthand across NSW and most other Australian states and territories.

 What does a school COLA actually cover beyond shade?